gvwilson/sensibleadventures/cloudherd/new.md

 The tiger snorted.
 "It's not as though he bathes every day."

-Noxy didn't bother looking up at the rustling in the branches overhead as they started walking.
+Noxy didn't even look up at the rustling overhead as they started walking.
 The trolls would show themselves when they wanted to.
 Until then, it looked like they were on their own.
 She just wished they had more dried apples.
 Or some of her mother's soda bread, heavy and dark with a rime of salt on the crust and some soft goof's milk cheese slathered on top.
 Her stomach rumbled again.

 They found Ulfmaerr perched on a log over a stream a few hundred strides further down the faint path.
 A long string dangled from his